 You must obtain a signed patient permission form for every patient whose recognizable photograph will be used.
 If you do not supply this, the identity of the patient must be obscured before the image is published; this could interfere with the instructive value of the photograph.
 Patient permission forms are available at www.thieme.com/journal-authors

 EDITORIAL CONTACTS

-Please contact the Editors in Chief for further queries at marabi2004@hotmail.com
+Please contact the Editor in Chief for further queries at ajm@sams-usa.net